Q & A, Best Practices for Sustainable Forest Management in Finland

 Up-to-date information on the members of the management team and the steering group of the Best Practices are found here (in Finnish): Metsänhoidon suositusten tekijät(external link).

-7. How is it guaranteed that the Best Practices are neutral and based on the best available information?
+7. How do you guarantee that the Best Practices offer the best available information?

 The Best Practices of Sustainable Forest Management are based on long-term research and use current and reliable information systematically.